chrislaskey/codeigniter-extensions/readme.md

 A collection of core extensions to CodeIgniter.

-Loader
+Router
 ------

 **Adds support for nested controller files**

 By default CodeIgniter only supports a maximum depth of one directory.
-This extension modifies the core Loader method to allow `controllers` to have multiple directory levels.
+This extension modifies the core Router method to allow `controllers` to have multiple directory levels.

 For example the URI `/multiple/levels/before/controller` will be automatically routed to the directory `application/controllers/multiple/levels/before/controller.php`.

-To add this extension include the `core/CIE_Loader.php` file.
+To add this extension follow the installation instructions and include the `core/CIE_Router.php` file.

 URI
 ---